lnicastro/SatSkyMap/README.md

 # SatSkyMap
 A tool to find artificial satellites within a given sky region (RA/Dec - J2000), as seen from a given point on Earth at a given epoch.
-Single satellite info, regardless of its position can be requested, too.
+Single satellite info, regardless of its sky position, can be requested, too.
 The executable tool name is `sat_skymap`.

 An interactive [web tool](https://cats.oas.inaf.it/SatSkyweb/) is available at INAF OAS Bologna.